tsucres/GithubManyfacedCards/README.md

 This method consists in doing manually what `gmc-loader.js` does: load and insert the template of the card in the document and add the style and the javascript it requires.

-This method has all the advantages of the previous one and is slightly more efficient since It has less files to fetch.
+This method has all the advantages of the previous one and is slightly more efficient since it has less markup to generate dynamically and fewer files to fetch.

 ##### 1. Insert the markup of the theme